Rob Refsnyder Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The Rays pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Rays have a 3.70 team ERA that ranks sixth across all league pitching staffs.
+- The Rays have the sixth-ranked team ERA among all league pitching staffs (3.70).

-- Rays pitchers combine to give up the ninth-fewest home runs in baseball (60 total, one per game).
+- Rays pitchers combine to give up 60 home runs (one per game), the ninth-fewest in the league.

-- Kelley (0-1) takes the mound for the Rays to make his third start this season.
+- McClanahan gets the start for the Rays, his 13th of the season.
+He is 8-1 with a 2.07 ERA and 82 strikeouts in 69 2/3 innings pitched.

-- In his most recent time out -- in relief on Wednesday -- the righty tossed scoreless two-thirds of an inning against the Chicago Cubs while surrendering two hits.
+- The lefty last appeared on Wednesday against the Chicago Cubs, when he threw 5 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.